giosil/wxdsb/README_docker.md

 `kubectl -n default create token default`

+### Configure local nginx proxy instead of create an Ingress

-To configure local nginx to proxy 8443:
+To configure local nginx to proxy (on 6443) kubernetes dashboard exposed by port-forward (on 8443):

 ```
 http {